GG-Studios/helloworld/README.md

+[TOC]

+# About GGStudio

+## what is GGStudio

+A place for promgrammers to chat,share their ideas and so on,**JUST FOR FUN,YEAH?**

+## How to join

+[Click it](https://github.com/GG-Studios) and join,that's all.

-# helloworld
+# Hello World Program

-It's just a place for us to chat in issue.Have fun ^_^!
+It's just a test for the team,no developer and plan,even code!

+Just a place to chat,huh?